-Our contribution in this paper is to provide such an estimate based on a stock-flow decomposition of the dynamics of the LFPR into parts due to changes in the six flow transition probabilities between employment, unemployment, and nonparticipation that builds on Elsby et al. 2019.
+Our contribution in this paper is to provide such an estimate based on a stock-flow decomposition of the dynamics of the labor force participation rate (LFPR) into parts due to changes in the six flow transition probabilities between employment, unemployment, and nonparticipation that builds on Elsby et al. (2019).
 This decomposition is straightforward to implement in real time with data from monthly releases by the Bureau of Labor Statistics (BLS).
 For our analysis we aggregate the results of our decomposition into two components: the entry and exit component and the cycle component.

 The entry and exit component captures the part of changes in the participation rate that can be traced back to changes in the probabilities of workers flowing across the participation margin, i.e., into and out of the labor force.
-This component puts upward pressure on participation at the beginning of recessions when the likelihood that the employed and unemployed drop out of the labor force goes down.
-Mostly, however, it captures the time-varying long-run trend behavior of the participation rate.
+This component puts upward pressure on participation at the beginning of recessions when the likelihood that the employed and unemployed drop out of the labor force goes down.2 Mostly, however, it captures the time-varying long-run trend behavior of the participation rate.
 The procyclical pressures on the participation rate come from the cycle component, which we call the participation cycle in the rest of this paper.
-These are the pressures exerted on labor force participation by job-loss (flows from employment to employment), and job-finding (flows from unemployment).
+These are the pressures exerted on labor force participation by job-loss (flows from employment to unemployment), and job-finding (flows from unemployment to employment).

-At first glance, it might sound puzzling that the flows that do not involve crossing the participation margin are the source of the procyclicality of the LFPR.
+At first glance, it might sound puzzling that the flows that do not involve crossing the participation margin are the source of the procyclicality of the labor force participation rate.
 The intuition comes from recognizing that those who are unemployed are substantially more likely to drop out of the labor force than the employed.
-Specifically, the exit rate from the labor force for the unemployed averaged around 25% in 1978-2019.
-This is almost an order of magnitude larger than the labor force exit rate of employed workers which averaged 2.8% during the same period.
+Specifically, the exit rate from the labor force for the unemployed averaged around 25 percent in 1978-2019.
+This is almost an order of magnitude larger than the labor force exit rate of employed workers which averaged 2.8 percent during the same period.
 The difference in these exit rates from the labor force creates a wedge that we refer to as the attachment wedge.
 The higher the fraction of the labor force that is unemployed, i.e., the higher the unemployment rate, the more likely workers are to drop out of the labor force in the future, which lowers the participation rate going forward.
-Since movements in job-loss and job-finding are the main drivers of fluctuations in the unemployment rate (Elsby et al. 2015), the unemployment cycle and the participation cycle are closely tied together.
+Since